thingsboard/thingsboard-client-sdk/README.md

 // Initalize the Mqtt client instance Custom_MQTT_Client mqttClient(espClient);

-// The SDK setup with 64 bytes for JSON payload ThingsBoard tb(mqttClient);
+// The SDK setup with 64 bytes for JSON payload and 8 fields for JSON object
+// ThingsBoard tb(mqttClient);

+// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, 128);
 ```

 ### Custom Logger Instance